tomas-polach/deploy-compose-to-aws/README.md

 - [ ] Format code
 - [ ] Refactor for readability
 - [ ] Add examples
-- [ ] Split out creation of ELB domain into separate action
-- [ ] Provide CF outputs in the action results
 - [ ] Print CF errors in action UI

 ## What this does under the hood

-1. compile future docker image URIs for locally built docker images
-1. CloudFormation: ci stack (ECR repos for locally built docker images and ci bucket)
+1. CloudFormation: deploy ci stack (ECR repos for locally built docker images and S3 bucket)
      - note: ci cf template can't be uploaded to S3 because the ci bucket will be created in the ci stack
 1. Docker:
      - login to ECR
      - build local images, tag and push to ECR
-     - generate docker-compose.override.yaml which will add docker image URIs to services with local docker builds, so that docker knows where to push the locally built images to
-1. create SSL cert (has to be in the same account as the elb?)
 1. generate CloudFormation: main stack
 1. deploy cloud formation
-1. create CNAME record with ELB as target
-1. delete temp dir